unni-krishnan-95/copy/_posts/2016-12-30-vulnhub-kioptrix3.md

 Nmap done: 1 IP address (1 host up) scanned in 9.29 seconds
 ```

 Initially we see that only two ports are open TCP/22 (SSH) and TCP/80 (HTTP).
 From this I can infer that much of our exploitation will be taken place on the website.
-So let's go ahead and browse to the website by entering the IP address of the machine.
+So let's go ahead and browse to the website by entering the IP address of the machine in our browser.

 <a href="/images/kiop3-1.png"><img src="/images/kiop3-1.png"></a>

 Interesting...
-It seems like some sort of security website, with a blog and login.
-Let's start by running [nikto]() to see if we can't find any website vulnerabilities and misconfigurations.
+It seems like some sort of security website, with a blog and a login page.
+Let's start by running [nikto](http://sectools.org/tool/nikto/) to see if we can't find any website vulnerabilities and misconfigurations.

 ```console
 root@kali:~# nikto -h 192.168.1.13